 Information on the RC&D program can be found on numerous websites.
-Please visit the Natural Resources Conservation Service and National Association of RC&D Councils websites for the most reliable and up-to-date program information.
+Please visit the National Association of RC&D Councils website for the most reliable and up-to-date program information.
 Also try visiting the websites of the other RC&D Councils in Maryland and Delaware to see the great scope of project work the Councils in your community are involved in.
 For additional information about Southern Maryland RC&D or to find out how you can get more involved in your community, please contact us.

 National Association of RC&D Councils, supporting RC&D Councils nationwide